anima0729/DoITMakeApplication/README.md

 # DoITMakeApplication
-INU Computer Science Department Make a Application Project
+Make a Application Project By INU Computer Science Department